alwaysmda/TemplateThree/README.md

 - Rich Extentions

 ## BaseActivity
-There is only one activity and it is `BaseActivity`
+There is only one activity and it is `BaseActivity`.
 It controls the fragments and the navigation view.

 ### Options: